HorseMD/tf-flairbot/README.md

 1. Copy `config_sample.yml` to `config.yml`.
 2. Update the data in `config.yml` with the settings relevant to you (subreddit, bot authentication, etc...).
 3. Run `bundle` inside the root of this directory.
-4. Generate everything at least once (this will make the ./generated/out and ./generated/tmp folders + their data)
+4. Generate everything at least once (this will make the `./generated/out` and `./generated/tmp` folders + their data).

 Spritesheet, CSS and website generation:
 ```ruby